What is Pill Esophagitis?

 Why are pills hard to swallow?

-A substantial number of Americans take several pills each day, and approximately half of them report having difficulties swallowing them.
-One reason for that is because pills are designed to transport active drug ingredients into the body, and are not specifically manufactured for ease of swallowing.
-The size, shape, and texture of pills can contribute to swallowing difficulties for patients.
-Hard and soft gelatin capsules, oval pills, and oblong-shaped tablets are more likely to cause swallowing difficulties than round pills or irregular-shaped tablets.
+Many Americans take several pills each day, and approximately half report having difficulties swallowing them.
+One reason is that pills are designed to transport active drug ingredients into the body and are not specifically manufactured for ease of swallowing.
+The size, shape, and texture of pills can contribute to swallowing difficulties.
+Hard and soft gelatin capsules, oval pills, and oblong-shaped tablets are more likely than round pills or irregularly shaped tablets to cause swallowing difficulties.

 What causes pill esophagitis?